 About additional modules

-- Reduce audit burden (and therefore cost) by including requirements that historically needed a separate audit (for example, 2nd party audits)
+- Reduce audit burden (and therefore cost) by including requirements that historically needed a separate audit; for example, second party audits.

-- Meet specific geographic or customer needs, especially when a specifier wants additional requirements to complement Issue 7
+- Meet specific geographic or customer needs, especially when a brand owner or specifier wants additional requirements to complement the Standard.

-- Apply to particular types of operation or look in greater detail at a particular market concern (gluten free, FSMA or organisational food safety culture)
+- Apply to particular types of operations or look in greater detail at a particular market concern, e.g. gluten free, the Food Safety Modernization Act (FSMA), or organisational food safety culture.

 How does it work?

-- Non-conformities for both the BRC Global Standard and the Additional Module will be identified during the audit.
-However, non-conformities against requirements of the Additional Module are NOT included in the assessment of grading for the BRC Global Standard for Food Safety Issue 7
+- Non-conformities for both the BRC Global Standard and the additional module will be identified during the audit; however, non-conformities against requirements of the additional module are not included in the assessment of grading for the BRC Global Standard for Food Safety Issue 8.